 - We only have experience with Unix/Linux machines.
 Although most tools will probably also work on Windows, we cannot guarantee it, and we can also not help you to get it running there.

 - The worksheets are to be solved in groups of two or three people.
 We will not accept hand-in-exercises that only have a single name on it.

 - A written report (between 5 and 10 pages) has to be handed in for each worksheet.
-We recommend to use LaTeX to prepare the report.
+We recommend using LaTeX to prepare the report.

 - You have two weeks to prepare the report for each worksheet.

-- The report has to be sent to the tutor via email.
+- The report has to be sent to your tutor via email.

 What happens in a tutorial